-Draft pensions note for accounts (July 2018) For employers participating in BUSPS only [Not applicable for accounting standard FRS102]
+Draft pensions note for accounts - for employers participating in BUSPS only [Not applicable for accounting standard FRS102]

 This note is only relevant for employers participating in the Baptist Union Staff Pension Scheme.
-Draft wordings for other employers have been provided separately.
+Draft wording for other employers has been provided separately.

-This note has been prepared to help employers prepare their accounts for accounting dates on or after 31 December 2017.
+This note has been prepared to help employers prepare their accounts for accounting dates on or after 31 August 2018.
 Employers that are preparing accounts in accordance with FRS102 will need to include different / additional information, and will need to use figures calculated specifically for FRS102.

-Each Employer should discuss this with their auditors to make sure the notes include what is required in their individual situation, and to confirm whether the accounting approach is appropriate.
-BUGB and the Pension Trustee do not take responsibility for this.
+Each Employer should discuss their accounting approach with their auditors to make sure the notes include what is required in their individual situation, and to confirm whether the accounting approach is appropriate, particularly as the BUSPS is being wound up.
+BUGB and the Pension Trustee (and their advisers) do not take responsibility for this.